sixcious/webextensions-commands-ui/README.md

 ## Untested or Unimplemented
 1. Mac is untested (`Command` and `MacCtrl` keys)
-2. Media Keys are untested, but the code is in place and should work
-3. Numpad is unimplemented (Chromium seems to always default to using Home/End/Page instead of number keys even if Num Lock is on)
+2. Numpad is unimplemented (Chromium seems to always default to using Home/End/Page instead of number keys even if Num Lock is on)